 Revenues from the Licenses and Permits category are primarily comprised of income from building, electrical, mechanical and plumbing permits.
-FY2020 Adopted Budget Licenses and Permits revenue reflects an increase of approximately 6.5% over the FY2019 Adopted Budget amount, based on ordinance changes that occurred at the beginning of fiscal year 2019.
-Historically, permit fees for continued expansion of Hartford Hospital and the plaza work at Traveler's Insurance contributed to an increase in revenues; however, as the projects have been completed, FY2019 had a more conservative Adopted total.
+FY2020 Recommended Budget Licenses and Permits revenue reflects an increase of approximately 6% over FY2019 adopted, based on ordinance changes that occurred at the beginning of fiscal year 2019.
+Historically, permit fees for continued expansion of Hartford Hospital and the plaza work at Traveler's Insurance contributed to an increase in revenues; however, as the projects have been completed, FY2019 had a more conservative adopted total.
 Prior year actuals from that time period ranged from \$6.4 million to \$7.6 million.
 The ordinance changes adopted will return Licenses and Permits revenue back to former levels.